postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/api-network/add-api-network.md

 <img alt="Publish Profile" src="https://assets.postman.com/postman-docs/publish-profile.jpg" width="450px"/>

-Use the __Public Profile Settings__ link or navigate to your [team profile settings](https://go.postman.co/settings/team/public) to enable and fill out the details consumers will see when your API is published and visible in the network.
+Use the __Public Profile Settings__ link or navigate to your [team profile settings](https://go.postman.co/settings/team/public) to enable or customize the details consumers will see when your API is published and visible in the network.

 ![Enable Profile](https://assets.postman.com/postman-docs/enable-profile.jpg)